 Name Areas of Responsibility Contact this person for Joanna Young Admissions and Registry Manager Oversees admissions, student Registry, widening participation and student finance; supports the rest of the HE team.
-Student queries, Letter Requests, Student Finance: All aspects of students finance including applying for tuition fee and maintenance loans; Issues with Student Finance England (late payment, evidence etc.); Self Payers and Payment Plans; Nikita Shergill HE Records Officer Oversees administration of assessment, survey data and course documentation You can contact the HE Records officer if you have a query about anything related to assessment, surveys, student feedback or the handbook/module guides.
-Martha Harrison Michaela O'Connor Amy Welbourn Oversee the delivery of physical skill elements of the programme, and deal with any issues that relate to their year group.
-This includes: curriculum design; scheduling and content of student timetables; pastoral care; specialisation assessments; supporting new innovation and development in training Discipline and Complementary Class Teachers can speak to Couse Managers about any issues which are affecting their teaching or students.
-Antigone Exton-White Student Support Manager All aspects of pastoral support,; specialist support for specific learning differences; disability support; English language lessons and queries; Academic Support Academic support; any issues relating to a specific learning difficulty (dyslexia, dyspraxia, ADD, ADHD, ASD); Student Support: Counselling; Hardship Fund; Housing Issues; Nutrition; Disabled Students Allowance (DSA); Learning Support; Learning Support Agreements; Mental Health Issues & Wellbeing; English Language lessons.
-Stevie Taylor Head of Academic Administration Oversees quality assurance management, assessment processes and academic governance, appeals and complaints, the management of the Higher Education administration team.
-Works closely with the University of Kent and CDD.
+Student queries, Letter Requests, Student Finance: All aspects of student finance including applying for tuition fee and maintenance loans; Issues with Student Finance (late payment, evidence etc.); Self Payers and Payment Plans; VISAs.
+Mostly works remotely but is available to message or call on Teams.
+Martha Harrison Michaela O'Connor Amy Welbourn Oversee the delivery of physical skill elements of the programme, and deal with any issues.
+This includes: curriculum design; scheduling and content of student timetables; pastoral care; specialisation assessments; supporting new innovation and development in training Discipline and Complementary Class Teachers can speak to Strand Managers about any issues which are affecting their teaching or students.
+Antigone Exton-White Student Support Manager All aspects of pastoral support; specialist support for specific learning differences; disability support; English language lessons and queries; Academic Support Academic support; any issues relating to a specific learning difficulty (dyslexia, dyspraxia, ADD, ADHD, ASD); Student Support: Counselling; Hardship Fund; Housing Issues; Nutrition; Disabled Students Allowance (DSA); Learning Support; Learning Support Agreements; Mental Health Issues & Wellbeing; English Language lessons.
+Stevie Taylor Head of Academic Administration & Student Support Oversees quality assurance management, assessment processes and academic governance, appeals and complaints, the management of the Higher Education administration team.
+Works closely with the University of Kent.
 You can come and see Stevie if you have any queries about assessment and regulations, Higher Education policy, student feedback, appeals and complaints or any issues related to administration or student support which has been referred by another member of staff.

-Student Support: Counselling; Hardship Fund; Housing Issues; Nutrition; Disabled Students Allowance (DSA); Learning Support; Learning Support Agreements; Mental Health Issues & Wellbeing; Equipment Loans; Private Medical Insurance; English Language Lessons, Scholarships & Bursaries Adrian Porter Head of HE Delivery Oversees the Circus Delivery of Degree programmes Adrian Works Monday to Friday (Mondays from home)
+Student Support: Counselling; Hardship Fund; Housing Issues; Nutrition; Disabled Students Allowance (DSA); Learning Support; Learning Support Agreements; Mental Health Issues & Wellbeing: Equipment Loans; Private Medical Insurance; English Language Lessons, Scholarships & Bursaries Adrian Oversees the Circus Any queries in relation to course Porter Delivery of Degree delivery/teaching.
+Head of HE programmes Delivery